Flutter vs Swift: A Comprehensive Comparison of Two Mobile App Development Technologies

 However, building two native applications is equally tasking, time-consuming, and costly as you will need to hire different talents to build and manage separate codebases.

-This is what makes Flutter a good choice because it makes it easy to launch variants of your application with one codebase.
+This is what makes Flutter a good choice because it makes it easy to launch variants of your application with one codebase, offering a streamlined approach to Flutter app development.

 Better Performance